 For an authentic shopping experience in Malaysia, head over to this quaint flea market in Penang where every turn presents a surprise!
 Vintage artefacts, pewter vessels, hunting knives, rare books, toys, and clothes are available at great bargains here.
 Thrift shoppers are in for a treat here!

 Address: 625 Jalan Dato Keramat, George Town, Pulau Pinang Timings: 6:00 AM – 1:00 PM

 11. Cecil Street Market

-Check out this bustling street market for the best deals on spices, white coffee, artisanal teas, nutmeg oil, and durian delicacies.
+Check out this bustling street market of Malaysia for the best deals on spices, white coffee, artisanal teas, nutmeg oil, and durian delicacies.
 Divided into the wet and dry market areas, the Cecil market is the best place to feel the pulse of Penang truly – watch shopkeepers call out for customers and advertise their products and sample the rich spices and tastes of the local cuisine here.
 Don’t forget to wait around till sundown to try the delicious laksa noodles!

 Address: 40-48 Lebuh Cecil, George Town, Pulau Pinang Timings: 7:00 AM – 7:00 PM

 The largest shopping mall in Penang, Prangin Mall is a comfortable budget stop for clothes and essentials.
 Banking on local talent, this mall has a host of boutiques curated by local designers.
 With more than 25 restaurants and eateries, it offers excellent dining options too.